 Benefits of A 7 Day Protein Diet

 Most meats are high in protein.
 A 3-ounce serving, or the size of a deck of cards, is a standard serving of meat.
 Three ounces of skinless chicken contains 28 grams of protein, steak contains 26 grams, turkey contains 25, pork contains 22 grams, and ham contains 14 grams.
 Different beans are also high in protein.
-A one-half-cup serving of pinto beans has 11 grams of protein, black beans contain 8 and chick peas contain 7.
+A 1/2-cup serving of pinto beans has 11 grams of protein, black beans contain 8 and chick peas contain 7.
 A serving of chicken mixed with vegetables and a side of hummus with vegetables contain 34 grams of protein.
 If you want extra protein, add a 4-ounce serving of cottage cheese for an extra 14 grams of protein.

 Dinner and Snacks

 Seafood is high in protein but lower in calories than meat.
 For example, a 3-ounce serving of tuna has 22 grams of protein but 99 calories compared to a 3-ounce serving of pork that has 22 grams of protein and 122 calories.
 For each 3-ounce serving, salmon has 22 grams of protein, shrimp has 20 and lobster has 16 grams.
 Cheese, such as cheddar, has 7 grams per 1-ounce serving.

 For dinner, try a serving of salmon and vegetables 22 grams of protein.
 Add a glass of milk for another 8 grams of protein or 1 cup of yogurt mixed with one ounce flaxseed for a total of 17 grams of extra protein.